addy-dclxvi/i3-starterpack/README.md

 ![floating](https://raw.githubusercontent.com/addy-dclxvi/i3-starterpack/master/preview/lockscreen.png) <br />
 **Lockscreen**. using i3lock
 ## Disclaimer
 I'm not a Pro.
 I just started learning Linux a couple yesars ago.
 And I'm not an IT guy.
 So, probably this guide will have some mistakes.
-I hope You would correct me instead of insult me :cry: <br />

 ## Why i3?
 i3 is (arguably) the most easiest tiling window manager to learn and configure.